LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 Note: if the server is also acting as an OAuth/OpenId Connect provider, be sure to include an authFilter to avoid the problem where the token and authorization endpoints are protected by the openidConnectClient.

-### 5.3.3 Configure the fhir-server
+### 5.3.3 Advertise the OAuth endpoints via fhir-server-config
-To configure the FHIR Server with the OpenID Connect and OAuth 2.0 endpoints for the providers, specify the following values in the default fhir-server-config.json file:
+To configure the FHIR Server with the OpenID Connect and OAuth 2.0 endpoints of the providers, specify the following values in the default fhir-server-config.json file:
 * `fhirServer/oauth/regUrl`
 * `fhirServer/oauth/authUrl`
 * `fhirServer/oauth/tokenUrl`

-When the Liberty server is the OpenID Connect / OAuth 2.0 provider, use a placeholder of `<host>` in the property values to have the server automatically replace this text with the hostname of the original request (see `fhirServer/core/originalRequestUriHeaderName`).
+When the Liberty server is the OpenID Connect / OAuth 2.0 provider, use a placeholder of `<host>` in the property values to have the server automatically replace this text with the hostname used by requestors (see `fhirServer/core/originalRequestUriHeaderName`).

 These values will be used to populate the corresponding entries in both the server capability statement (`GET [base]/metadata`) and the smart-configuration (`GET [base]/.well-known/smart-configuration`).